-*For you Xfinity/Comcast router, the default Username is “admin” and the default Password is “password”.
+*For your Xfinity/Comcast router, the default username is “admin” and the default Password is “password”.

-*In case the default Username and Password has been changed previously by you, and the new Username and Password has been forgotten, then you need to reset the router.
+*In case the default Username and Password have been changed previously by you, and the new Username and Password have been forgotten, then you need to reset the router.

 Step 3: Now you will enter the admin dashboard of your Xfinity/Comcast router, where you can perform the following tasks:-

 Xfinity Router Troubleshooting – 10.0.0.1 Router Login Issue fix

 1. You can change your router’s password.
 It is always advisable to change your router’s Password on a regular basis in order to protect your network.
 [In the top right corner, click on the option Change password-> then enter the current password and the new password in the respective fields-> then click on save.]